Updated every Monday. Every rank cited. Both parties, same ruler.

 What the count says about American democracy

 Political scientists have measured the dynasty effect directly.
-Research published on congressional dynasties finds that legislators who serve longer are significantly more likely to have relatives enter Congress later, evidence that power itself, not just famous names, is self-perpetuating (Dal Bo, Dal Bo, and Snyder, Political Dynasties, Review of Economic Studies, 2009).
-The share of Congress with dynastic ties has declined from the early republic, when roughly one in ten members had a relative precede them, but it has never approached zero.
+Research on congressional dynasties finds that legislators who serve longer are significantly more likely to have relatives enter Congress later, evidence that power itself, not just famous names, is self-perpetuating (Dal Bo, Dal Bo, and Snyder, Political Dynasties, Review of Economic Studies, 2009).
+The same study documents that dynastic prevalence in the U.S. Congress is high relative to other occupations, and that it has fallen from the levels of the early republic without ever approaching zero.

 Presidencies and vice presidencies won per family